mlgenx/mlgenx.github.io/index.md

 <p>
 This year, the workshop will feature three distinct tracks designed to welcome a diverse array of researchers in the field of machine learning and biology: the Main Track including application and ML topics, the Special Track on LLMs and Agentic AI, and the Tiny Papers Track.
-Papers in the main ans special tracks must be prepared and submitted as a single file: 8 pages for the paper, with unlimited pages for references, the impact statement, and appendices.
+Papers in the main and the special tracks must be prepared and submitted as a single file: 8 pages for the paper, with unlimited pages for references, the impact statement, and appendices.
 </p>
 <p>
 Both contributions introducing new ML methods to existing problems and those that highlighting and explaining open problems are welcome.